 Victoria has some of the best coverage of ground gravity data in Australia, but some areas such as the alpine, coastal and desert regions are difficult to access.
 This limits gravity data coverage, with corresponding local uncertainty in the gravity model.

-Airborne gravity data will be collected over large regions of the state, including the central coast, Melbourne, the Victorian Alps and eastern Victoria.
 The airborne gravity survey will deliver consistent and evenly distributed gravity measurements across these areas, with minimal disturbance to land users and the environment.

 The survey will involve flights over diverse land types, including: